 - Dunkin’ Donuts

-While food makes up half the top ten and more than a quarter of all ranked franchise companies, aging baby boomers and the expansion of technology in our lives are two reasons why categories on the rise (in 2014) include:
+While food businesses make up a quarter of all ranked franchise companies, the expansion of technology and a change in consumer demands and are two reasons why categories on the rise in 2018 include:

 - Senior Care, including non-medical independent living, medical care and staffing, companion care, and transportation.